 - Soak around 3 meters of yarn in the mixture.

 - Arrange the yarn on a cookie sheet to make lines.
-You’ll be drying the mixture and then cutting the yarn to make straight stick shapes, so don’t worry about u-turns.
+You’ll be drying the mixture and then cutting the yarn to make straight stick shapes, so don’t worry about curling.

 - Now you have two choices.
-You can either let the yarn dry on its own or you can use a relatively cool oven to dry the sparklers.
+Either let the yarn dry on its own or use a relatively cool oven to dry the sparklers.
 If you have a bad habit of forgetting about frozen pizzas and turning them into cinders, just leave the cookie sheet in a dry place until the sticks are solid.
 If you are capable of attending an oven, dry the homemade sparklers in a cool 300 °F (150 °C) for about 20 minutes, pulling them away from the pan after 5-10 minutes so they don’t stick too badly.
-If you dry the sparklers in the oven, but forget about them, eventually they will smoke (a lot) and catch fire!
+Don’t forget about sparklers in a hot oven because eventually they will smoke (a lot).

 - Once the string is dry and cool, use scissors to cut it into straight pieces.
 These are your sparklers.
 You can hold them in a gloved hand to light or use a clip, clothespin, or other device to keep from burning your fingers.

-This recipe is based on my smoke bomb tutorial.
+This recipe is based on a simple smoke bomb.
 The sparkler produces a fair amount of smoke, but the sparks are decent in the dark.
 If you want more glowing sparks, you can add aluminum or titanium flakes to the recipe.